ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 ```yaml
 augmentation: True
 ```
 **List of Augmentation Methods** One or more of the following augmentation methods are applied to the images in the order specified by the user: random_horizontal_flip, random_vertical_flip, random_rotate, random_blur, random_brightness, and random_contrast.
+The following is an illustrative example.
 ```yaml
 augmentation:
     - type: random_horizontal_flip